extra2000/firefox-box/README.md

 ## Creating Vagrant Box

-Create Salt pillar file for Firefox, based on the given example file.
+Create Salt pillar file for Firefox and Zabbix agent, based on the given example file.
 You can change the value in this pillar file:
 ```
 $ cp -v salt/roots/pillar/firefox.sls.example salt/roots/pillar/firefox.sls
+$ cp -v salt/roots/pillar/zabbix-agent.sls.example salt/roots/pillar/zabbix-agent.sls
 ```

 Copy vagrant file from `vagrant/examples/` and then create the vagrant box (you can change to `--provider=libvirt` if you want to use Libvirt provider):